usuaero/Pylot/docs/source/creating_input_files.md

 >>>>Control deflection at trim reference state.
 This should be repeated for each aerodynamic control used to trim the aircraft at the reference state.
 Defaults to 0.0.
 >
 >**"controls" : dict, optional**
 >>Defines the control inputs of the aircraft.
-If the joystick or keyboard are selected for user input, at most "aileron", "elevator", and "rudder" may be listed here.
-Any other controls listed will not be affected by input from the user.
+If the joystick or keyboard are selected for user input, at most 4 controls may be listed here.
 For information on using the joystick/keyboard, see [User Interface](user_interface).
 >>
 >>If a user-defined controller or time-sequence control file are being used, the number and names of inputs are arbitrary and may be specified by the user.
 A simple aircraft, such as a chuck glider may have no controls, whereas a more complex aircraft may have controls for aileron, elevator, rudder, and multiple flaps.
 Defining the controls here can be thought of as deciding which control knobs/switches/sticks you want to make available to the pilot.
 >>